Easy Ways To Live A Greener Existence

 Turn up your A/C when you leave your home

 P.S.
 Having some plants and a fan, or two, can aid in the feeling of coolness in the home.
-This allows you to leave your home at a higher temperature even when you are there and save more money.
+It allows you to leave your home at a higher temperature even when you are there and save more money.

 Go outside for your fun